-For fiscal year 2014, incentive compensation targets were based on a combination of factors, including: market data, the Company s projected financial performance, the Company s strategic operating objectives, and line of business and individual performance goals and in accordance with the executive employment agreements.
+For fiscal year 2015, incentive compensation targets were based on a combination of factors, including: market data, the Company s projected financial performance, the Company s strategic operating objectives, and line of business and individual performance goals and in accordance with the executive employment agreements.

-At the start of 2014 the Company s Board of Directors approved an operating plan with targeted net income for the year of \$26 million.
+At the start of 2015 the Company s Board of Directors approved an operating plan with targeted net income for the year of \$17.2 million.
 The Committee then established target incentive compensation levels for each executive officer.

-The targeted incentive levels for each named executive officer were set as follows: Mr. Conway (\$1,500,000), Mr. Schmidt-Fellner (\$1,275,000), Mr. McCready (\$800,000), Mr. Bray (\$700,000), and Mr. McAuliffe (\$625,000).
-The target incentive amount is not a guarantee, and actual incentive compensation payments are determined by the Committee in its sole discretion to motivate, reward and retain management talent while delivering an appropriate level of stockholder return.
-The Committee also set a maximum amount for each executive officer s incentive compensation such that it cannot exceed 5% of the Company s pre-tax, pre-incentive earnings, as a measure of operating performance for the year.
+The targeted incentive levels for each named executive officer were set as follows: Mr. Conway (\$1,650,000), Mr. Schmidt-Fellner (\$1,325,000), Mr. Bray (\$750,000), Mr. McAuliffe (\$750,000), and Mr. du Four (\$750,000).
+The target incentive amount is not a guarantee, and actual incentive compensation payments may vary from target amounts, and are determined by the Committee in its sole discretion to motivate, reward and retain management talent while delivering an appropriate level of stockholder return.
+The Committee also set a maximum amount for each executive officer s incentive compensation such that it cannot exceed 10% of the Company s pre-tax, pre-incentive earnings, as a measure of operating performance for the year.